varunyn/sonarQube_workshop/LabGuide100.md

     ![](images/100/39.png)

 - You will be taken to the home page for the job.
-Select "Build Now", this will provision a VM spec'd to your template, using your OCI connection to build the app you have imported from github.
-While you see "Waiting for executor" the OCI instance is being provisioned, once you see a progress bar then Developer Cloud Service is running the steps you established in your job inside the OCI instance.
+Select **Build Now**, this will provision a VM spec'd to your template, using your OCI connection to build the app you have imported from github.
+While you see **Waiting for executor** the OCI instance is being provisioned, once you see a progress bar then Developer Cloud Service is running the steps you established in your job inside the OCI instance.
 When complete you should see a check mark next to the job.

     ![](images/100/41.png)